“Blog flipping” refers to the practice of creating and/or buying blogs for the purpose of selling them at a profit.

 Recently, I took a huge leap, and sold my personal blog that I have been working on for the past 10 years.
 I want to share with you how I made the decision to do that, things I wish I had known ahead of time, and details of the process.
 It’s a worthwhile endeavor if it’s something that you are interested in!

-Since I recently sold a blog that I had been growing for a decade, let’s start with what I learned from that process, and what I wish I had done to make the process easier.
+Since I recently sold a blog that I had been growing for a decade, let’s start with what I learned from that process, and what I wish I had done before selling a blog to make the process easier.

 These are things I wish I had known and done for the past 10 years, not just right before I sold.
 If you have a blog that you might sell, or are interested in blog flipping, keep these things in mind – from the very beginning, if possible!